 - Other opportunities tailored to the resident’s interest

-Residents enrolled into the PGY1 Program will participate in the Teaching Certificate Program.
+Residents enrolled in the PGY2 Cardiology Residency will participate in several teaching experiences.
 The goal of the program is to provide participants the experience and guidance necessary to understand and apply current educational issues in pharmacy education.
-In order to earn the certificate, each participant must meet the following requirements:
+Residents must meet the following requirements:

 - Develop a teaching dossier